 Now, we cordially invite you to submit your log book whether you wish to complete the process.

 You will find below all information you may need to submit your logbook.
-We look forward to count you within the new ACC certified 2011!
+We look forward to counting you within the new ACC certified!

 A log book (practical assessment) has to be submitted within 24 months after the examination, although is highly recommended to do so within 12 months.
 If the log book is not sent within this time interval, the candidate will need to re-sit the examination.